This browser does not support the video element.

-This jingle is perhaps one of the most memorable jingles and effective Australian audio brands in existence.
+This jingle (also known as an audio logo - because it's so short) is one of the most memorable and effective Australian audio brands.

-In 1983, the team at Toyota were looking to boost their brand and their connection to consumers.
+In 1983, the team at Toyota were looking to boost their brand and connection to consumers.

 This led to a brand new slogan; “Oh what a feeling, Toyota.”
-If only the marketers knew the effect that these 5 words would have for decades to come!
+If only the marketers knew the effect these five words would have for decades!

 The jingle is showcased in ads with CGI versions of claymation figures of Dorothy (dog owner) and her pet Jack Russell, Roger.

-The aim of these fun-loving ads and catchy jingle is to send the message that feeding your four-legged friend a Schmackos will keep you and your pet happy.
+These fun-loving ads and catchy jingles send the message that feeding your four-legged friend a Schmackos will keep you and your pet happy.

-You know and we know it, “Myer is My Store”.
+You know it, and we know it, “Myer is My Store”.

-This famous Aussie jingle was recently reintroduced into advertising material in 2018 in the form of a simple, subtle, audio logo.
+This famous Aussie jingle was recently reintroduced into advertising material in 2018 as a simple, subtle audio logo.

-Besides being extremely catchy, the jingle also pays homage to Myer’s heritage and the various services it provides to many Australians.
+Besides being incredibly catchy, the jingle also pays homage to Myer’s heritage and the various services it provides to many Australians.

-From beauty and clothing, to homewares and technology, thanks to this sonic trigger, Myer is edged into the minds of millions of Australians.
+Thanks to this sonic trigger, Myer is edged into the minds of millions of Australians, from beauty and clothing to homewares and technology.

-If you’ve ever used a mobile device, app, or website (um, hello!), then you would’ve likely heard the new, incredibly catchy Menulog spot.
+If you’ve ever used a mobile device or watched TV, you would’ve likely heard the new, incredibly catchy Menulog spot.